-As The Deployable Education in Emergencies (EiE) Specialist , you will provide technical support to Plan International’s country offices responding to medium and large-scale emergencies to develop, implement, monitor and evaluate quality EiE programs.
+As the Deployable Education in Emergencies (EiE) Specialist, you will provide technical support to Plan International’s country offices by responding to medium and large-scale emergencies to develop, implement, monitor and evaluate EiE programmes.
+You will also support the Plan International Country Offices in the development of preparedness and disaster risk reduction plans for education.

 About the Organization